 After seven years together, Stacey Solomon and Joe Swash got married this weekend in a chic ceremony in Essex surrounded by their family and friends.
-As always, Stacey has been sharing all of her fashion and décor choices for the big day on Instagram and the results of her hard work sourcing and styling every element of her wedding aesthetic has been seriously impressive.
+Stacey wore a stunning long-sleeved wedding dress and as always, the reality star has been sharing all of her fashion and décor choices for the big day on Instagram and the results of her hard work sourcing and styling every element of her wedding aesthetic has been seriously impressive.

 Although Stacey has only shared a glimpse of her wedding table settings and flowers arches so far, the video snippets of her creativity have already got us taking notes on how to replicate their gorgeous effect.
 So, keep reading for four style tips to take away from Stacey Solomons wedding décor for your own big day…